 Some Fun Facts About Bats

-• Even though there are over 1000 different species of bats only 3 of them are Vampire bats.
+- Even though there are over 1000 different species of bats, only 3 are Vampire bats.

-• The largest bat with a wingspan over six foot is the Flying fox.
+- The largest bat with a wingspan over six feet is the Flying fox.

 The Vintage Bat Drawings

-To download the vintage bat drawing or bat art that you want just click on the title above the image.
-A higher resolution image should automatically download to your desktop computer.
+To download the vintage bat drawing or bat art you want, just click on the title above the image.
+A higher-resolution image should automatically download to your desktop computer.

 The common names of the bat drawings on this print are as follows: